 This film is for anyone who is about to become, is or was thirteen.
 Dear Thirteen is a poetic exploration of coming of age in the modern world.
 Weaving together stories of thirteen-year-olds from France, Australia, Mexico, Nepal and the US, video diaries and candid interviews reveal how global issues are shaping and being shaped by young people.
+WARNING: A deer is hunted and dressed on camera.

 How I Learned to Fly – Sofia heads to Croatia for summer break with Grandma and inadvertently discovers more family than she ever thought she had.
 A dark past is brought to light revealing painful secrets but start a process of healing.
 WARNING: This film may lead to you reconnecting with extended family.
 International award winner!